Types of Bank Accounts in India PDF: Check the Account Types, List, Features, Advantages, and Other Details

 Balance: Any level of equilibrium may be kept.

-principle and interest: Neither the principle nor the interest accrued on the principle is subject to taxation.
+Principle and interest: Neither the principle nor the interest accrued on the principle is subject to taxation.

 Benefit: These accounts are affected by a potential change in the conversion rate.
 Through the NRE account, an NRI can open a current account, a savings account, or a fixed deposit account.